-Bankruptcy filers often dread the idea of going to court.
+Bankruptcy filers often dread the idea of going to the bankruptcy courts in Georgia.
 They are embarrassed to have the details of their financial problems revealed and discussed in front of strangers in a public setting.
 Also, many associate going to court with having done something wrong.
 Sometimes the fear is so strong that it keeps them from filing for bankruptcy or even consulting an Atlanta bankruptcy attorney, despite the fact that they desperately need the protection that bankruptcy can provide.

 The inescapable fact is, if you file chapter 7 or chapter 13 bankruptcy you are going to be required to personally go to court for hearings.
 The exact number of times will depend on the details specific to your case, but most filers are required to appear in court 1-2 times during the course of their bankruptcy.
 The good news is that many clients find the experience to be less stressful and traumatic than they had anticipated, especially when they know what to expect.